eclipse-basyx/basyx-python-sdk/README.md

 or CouchDB.

+### Examples and Tutorials

+For further examples and tutorials, check out the `aas.examples`-package.
+Here is a quick overview:

+* `examples.tutorial_create_simple_aas`: Create an Asset Administration Shell, containing an asset reference and a submodel reference
+* `examples.tutorial_serialization_deserialization_json`: Tutorial for the serialization and deserialization of asset administration shells, submodels and assets
+* `examples.tutorial_storage`: Tutorial for storing asset administration shells, submodels and assets
+* `examples.data`: Package containing simple creator functions for various example objects for testing purposes

 ## Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue,